personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 R = ms^{-1} * G + rs^{-1} * Q_a
 $$

-which you can see in 0xPARC's [original implementation](https://github.com/0xPARC/circom-ecdsa/blob/d87eb7068cb35c951187093abe966275c1839ead/circuits/ecdsa.circom#L129).
-It's a good exercise to check the [correctness](https://en.wikipedia.org/wiki/Digital_signature#Definition) of this signature!
-For simplicity, we rewrite this as
+which you can follow in 0xPARC's [original implementation](https://github.com/0xPARC/circom-ecdsa/blob/d87eb7068cb35c951187093abe966275c1839ead/circuits/ecdsa.circom#L129).
+To get better intuition for this signature algorithm, we recommend you check [correctness](https://en.wikipedia.org/wiki/Digital_signature#Definition) -- that is, verify this equation will pass for a valid signature $(r, s)$!

+If you follow the original code and/or work through the above equation, you'll see that we need a total of 2 `BigMultModP`, 1 `ECDSAPrivToPub`, 1 `Secp256k1ScalarMult`, and 1 `Secp256k1AddUnequal` inside of the circuit, for a total of 1,508,136 constraints.
+We want to remove/optimize as many of these functions as possible!

+# Key insights

+## Take computation out of the SNARK

+Our first insight was that parts of the ECDSA signature verification equation could be taken out of the SNARK without sacrificing privacy.
+For simplicity we first rewrite the signature verification equation as

 $$
 s * R = m * G + r * Q_a